 TRE benefits from ongoing oversight of its investment portfolio by TransRe's Treasury function, supplemented by oversight provided by TRE's CFO.
-Furthermore, the extreme stress tests incorporated into the ORSA process, TRE's risk register and the quarterly stress and scenario testing TRE performs supplement these controls.
+Furthermore, the extreme stress tests incorporated into the ORSA process, TRE's risk register and the annual and ad-hoc stress and scenario testing that TRE performs supplement these controls.